rmsk2/6502profiler/README.md

     	Strategy to determine cutoff value (default "median")
 ```

-The most important option is the `-prg` option which can be used to specify the binary to run.
+The most important option is the `-prg` option which is used to specify the binary to run.
 It is expected that the first two bytes
 of the binary contain the load address in the usual form (lo byte first).
 It is also expected that execution of the program will start at
 this address.
-The final instruction in a program that is run by `6502profiler` has to be `BRK` and not `RTS` as `BRK` halts the emulator.
+The final instruction in a program that is run by `6502profiler` has to be `BRK`. `BRK` halts the emulator.

 If the `-out` option is specified `6502profiler` outputs statistical data about the current program execution.
 The output contains two
 types of lines.
 Label lines and address lines.
 The following example illustrates a label line followed by three address lines.